 ID Number Potential Effect Mitigation/ Compensation Net Effect 1. preferred expansion is visible from small sections of Fifth Line East at the Hydro Easement crossover and existing residential property located adjacent to the southwest edge of the site Introduce vegetation treatments at strategic locations between the west side of the preferred landfill site and Fifth Line East to screen sporadic views from the road right-of-way.
 Introduce native grass /wildflower mixture as vegetative cap on top of completed landform.
 Views of the landform from public viewpoints southwest of the preferred expanded landfill form will be obscured.
-2. ► Removal of 6.5 hectares of existing woodlot ► Planting program to introduce: screening around the perimeter of the ► The planting approach for the site will use native species and site and reforestation plots, incorporating similar species at a quantity that will compensate for the natural planting arrangements along the perimeter of the site in- keeping with the existing quantity that will compensate for the loss of existing vegetation. keeping with the existing woodlots.
+2. ▶ Removal of 6.5 hectares of existing woodlot ▶ Planting program to introduce: screening around the perimeter of the site and reforestation plots, incorporating similar species at a quantity that will compensate for the loss of existing vegetation. ▶ The planting approach for the site will use native species and natural planting arrangements along the perimeter of the site inkeeping with the existing woodlots.
 The result will be a natural visual barrier around the site that will add to the on-site screening capabilities of the views from surrounding areas.